ocaml/v2.ocaml.org/CONTRIBUTING.md

 The README contains a brief description of the site structure, here we'll look at it a little more closely.

  - `script`: This directory contains the OCaml code which builds the website.
 This include quite a few different jobs including building the breadcrumbs you see at the tops of pages, converting markdown to HTML, generating pages from RSS feeds etc.
  - `template`: A lot of the pages in OCaml have a similar structure.
-For example the navigation bar, the footer etc. This directory contains these more generic templates which can be reused by multiple pages only populated with different data.
+For example the navigation bar, the footer etc. This directory contains the more generic templates which can be reused by multiple pages only populated with different data.
  - `site`: The main content of the website lives in this directory.
 This is mostly in the form of markdown files, but even these contain raw HTML in order to define more custom structure and layout.
  - `site/css`: The stylesheets for customising the look of the website.
 Most of the OCaml.org website stylings are modifications built on top of [bootstrap css](https://getbootstrap.com/), although it is a much older version that is vendored directly in this directory.